KTibow/Who-Is-Me/README.md

 ====
 Just a way for me to share what I think my be useful for someone starting to work with me.

-About (your name here)
+About YOURNAMEGOESHERE
 ====
 What are the things I think you should know about me?

-Your history various stuff.
+YOURSTUFFGOESHERE

 Keep reading if this is the least bit helpful.

 Social Media
 ---
-**LinkedIn**: I'm happy to add people I know or should know to my LinkedIn (see [(your name here) LinkedIn](https://www.linkedin.com/in/(your name here)/) ).
-If you're curious about my work history but don't want to log into LinkedIn to peek, I keep an archived copy [here](YourNameHereProfile.pdf).
+**LinkedIn**: I'm happy to add people I know or should know to my LinkedIn (see [(YOURSTUFFGOESHERE) LinkedIn](https://www.linkedin.com/in/YOURSTUFFGOESHERE/) ).
+If you're curious about my work history but don't want to log into LinkedIn to peek, I keep an archived copy [here](YOURSTUFFGOESHERE).

-**Twitter**: you'll find my (adjective) Twitter feed [here](https://twitter.com/(your name here)).
+**Twitter**: you'll find my YOURSTUFFGOESHERE Twitter feed [here](https://twitter.com/YOURSTUFFGOESHERE).

 **Facebook**: Facebook wasn't really designed for work stuff.
-Don't worry, you'll find everything you need everywhere else.
+YOURSTUFFGOESHERE

 **Other Hot Platform**: I probably have an account but don't use it enough to share.

 About You
 ===

 You must be awesome or else you wouldn't be where you are now.
-(And more goes here)
+YOURSTUFFGOESHERE

 Principles and Values
 ====
 What do I believe?

-**Stuff**: More stuff
+**YOURSTUFFGOESHERE**: YOURSTUFFGOESHERE

-**Even more stuff**: stuff on stuff on stuff
+**YOURSTUFFGOESHERE**: YOURSTUFFGOESHERE

 What are my triggers?

-* (your stuff)
+* YOURSTUFFGOESHERE
-* (your stuff)
+* YOURSTUFFGOESHERE
-* (your stuff)
+* YOURSTUFFGOESHERE

 One-on-Ones
 ====

-Talk about this
+YOURSTUFFGOESHERE

 Communication With Me and Feedback to Me
 ===
-Stuff for that
+YOURSTUFFGOESHERE

 My Calendar
 ====
-(your name here)'s calendar stuff
+YOURSTUFFGOESHERE

 Work Life Balance
 ====

-Put Stuff Here About (your name here)
+YOURSTUFFGOESHERE

 Extra Stuff
 ===

-The More You Know : Stuff Here
+The More You Know : YOURSTUFFGOESHERE
 ---
-More stuff about (your name here)
+YOURSTUFFGOESHERE

-The More You Know : Stuff Here
+The More You Know : YOURSTUFFGOESHERE
 ---

-More stuff about (your name here)
+YOURSTUFFGOESHERE

-Important Concept To Me : Stuff Here
+Important Concept To Me : YOURSTUFFGOESHERE
 ---

-More Stuff
+YOURSTUFFGOESHERE

-Important Concept To Me : Stuff Here
+Important Concept To Me : YOURSTUFFGOESHERE
 ---

-More Stuff
+YOURSTUFFGOESHERE

 Books I Recommend
 ---

-I like books.
-If you have a favorite book, especially one you feel has given you a great new perspective or challenged your thinking, please send its name my way.
+YOURSTUFFGOESHERE

-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.
-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.
-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.
-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.
-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.
-* *name of stuff* by author of stuff.
+* *YOURSTUFFGOESHERE* YOURSTUFFGOESHERE.